 So, once more, what’s important is that you genuinely enjoy what you’re doing.

-Summing it up: Why I started to teach myself to code
+Final Thoughts: Why I started to teach myself to code

 Alright, this was a long post but I hope you found a few helpful thoughts in here.